codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 Make your pipeline call a vault to access a secret every time it needs it.
 This makes automatic password rotation very easy to set up as the vault will be the only source of truth.

-Although a password rotation does not prevent the secret to leak it will be valid only for a couple of hours or days.
+Although a password rotation does not prevent the secret to leak, the secret value will only be valid for a limited time.
-That's why it's called a "moving target."
+That's why we call it "creating a moving target."

 ### 7. Treat all credentials stored in Jenkins as plain text

+Treat everyone with access to Jenkins as an admin user, and you will be fine.
 Once you give someone access, even read-only, to a Jenkins it's game over.
-Treat everyone with access to Jenkins as an admin user, and you will be fine.
-All developers on a project can know all secrets, that should not be a problem.
+All developers on a project should know all secrets anyway.

-### 8. Accept that you will get hacked
+### 8. Expect that you will get hacked

 If you have something worth stealing, someone will try to steal it.

 You may think that if someone stole your source code and dumped your databases, it's game over, but that is not necessarily true.
-For example if your production database is dumped but the customers' secrets inside it are properly one-way hashed then the damage is vastly reduced.
+For example if your production database is dumped but the customers' secrets inside it are properly one-way hashed then the damage can be vastly reduced.
-The only thing your company looses then is its credibility.
+The only thing your company looses in such scenario is its credibility.